Hercute/alx-low_level_programming/0x00-hello_world/README.md

-A c program that prints programming is like a building multilingual puzzle
+A programhat prints the size of various types on the computer it is compiled and run on